Last updated: January 2025

 Microsoft Purview Insider Risk Management will enable admins to use Data Loss Prevention alerts as indicators within IRM policies.
 This feature will help admins track DLP alerts tied to specific policies in IRM, making it easier to detect high-risk alerts without the need to switch to DLP.

-Microsoft Teams will soon offer more control over meeting chat settings.
+Microsoft Teams will offer more control over meeting chat settings.
 Admins can enable two new options:

 - In-meeting only for everyone: This setting allows participants to send messages only while the meeting is active.